 Vitality Medical carries a wide variety of top of the line patient lifts for home use or medical use manufactured by Graham-Field, Invacare, Medline, Drive Medical, and Hoyer.
-Also, known as medical lifts, these patient lifting devices are used in hospitals, care centers, and homes to lift non-ambulatory patients to make them mobile and to protect them from fall injuries.
+Also, known as medical lifts, these patient lifting devices for home use are designed to lift non-ambulatory patients to make them mobile and to protect them from fall injuries.
 Some individuals may be ambulatory but unable to assume a standing position from a sitting or lying down.
 Therefore, having effective medical equipment to move patients such as a patient lifting device is ideal when needing to transfer a patient from one place to the next.